Air

 Click here for real-time quality data.

-Many steps are being taken to make sure no one is exposed to unhealthy levels of these harmful substances.
-Soiltac® has been sprayed on the ash to keep it in place, and debris removal and TDS Site operations use various strategies—like water sprays—to control dust and keep ash out of the air.
+Many steps have been taken to make sure no one is exposed to unhealthy levels of these harmful substances.
+Soiltac® has been sprayed on the ash to keep it in place.
+Lahaina debris removal operations, and operations at the PDS and TDS Site, have used various strategies—like water sprays—to control dust and keep ash out of the air.
 These efforts have proven effective, because monitoring conducted to date consistently shows that Lahaina’s air quality is below levels of health concern.